 The Title IX Officer will collaborate with the appropriate offices in the investigation and response to a complaint.

 The College will make every effort to keep the confidentiality of any person(s) reporting a claim and when possible will keep the identity of an unwilling victim or witness confidential.
 The College, however, cannot guarantee unqualified confidentiality as it must balance confidentiality with the safety of other members in the community.
-The information provided to a non-confidential resource will be relayed only as necessary for the Title IX Officer to investigate and/or seek a resolution.
 If the College determines that there is the threat of imminent harm to an individual or to the community, information may need to be shared and then only with appropriate individuals.
-Complainants will be advised if information pertaining to a claim is shared with individuals outside of the College's investigative process.
+Complainants will be advised if information pertaining to a claim is shared with individuals outside of the College’s investigative process.
 There are certain individuals who, under the law and under specific circumstances, are bound by rules of confidentiality.
 If you choose to report a claim to any of the resources listed, you may ask whether your conversation with them is privileged under the law.

-Copies of the College's Title IX grievance procedures and local campus and community resources may be obtained from the Title IX Officer.
+Copies of the College’s Title IX grievance procedures and local campus and community resources may be obtained from the Title IX Office.